Why diversity is better for everyone - and better than the alternatives

 Better for Everyone

 Diversity leads to innovation.
 Because of our unique backgrounds, experiences, and worldviews we all see and analyse situations differently.
-Organisations find that diversity of culture and thought promotes innovation, unearthing ideas that build new ways of thinking and behaving in industries, products, and services.
+Organisations find that diversity of culture and thought promotes innovation, unearthing ideas that build new ways of thinking and behaving across industries, products, and services.
 For more on this, have a look at Everybody's Advocate, Everybody's Voice: Stakeholder success is your success.

 A diverse society is more just and equitable.
 It provides opportunities for everyone to succeed, regardless of their background.
 When we value diversity, we work toward fairer methods of organising ourselves.
 A fairer organisation is a more sustainable one, with greater longevity of purpose than one that is divided.
-In a fair organisation, people align to organisational values while also having the right to pursue their own values.
+In a fair organisation, people align with organisational values while also having the right to pursue their own personal values.

 Organisations that embrace diversity tend to perform better financially.
 Diverse teams bring fresh perspectives, leading to better problem-solving and adaptability.
 Diverse organisations are more representative of their customer base, and better equipped to understand what their customers do and do not value.
 Having diversity in the team means you already have experienced people ready to deal with new trends and understand changing customer needs and behaviours better.